Symbiota2/Symbiota2-php/docs/plugin/creating-frontend-service.md

     export * from './lib/<service-name>.service';
     ```

-After following the above steps, for a service named `example`:
+After following the above steps, for a service named `example` in a plugin that offers i18n internationalization support
+  for English, Spanish, and Portuguese:
   - The root folder for the plugin project within the `plugins` folder of the Symbiota2 installation would have a structure
     resembling the following: